learningdevopsfromscratch/early-access/README.md

 ## Coming Up

-1. Integration Testing
-2. Building and storing our Docker container images
+1. Building and storing our Docker container images
-3. Versioning our Docker container images
+2. Versioning our Docker container images

-## NOTES

-1. Re-read section on unit testing and integration
-   1. Did I mention anything about branching?
-   2. Do the steps make sense?